RedHatInsights/insights-core/docs/customtut_parsers.rst

 ---------------------------------

 First we need to create the parser file.
 Parser files are implemented in modules.
-The module should be limited to one type of applications.
-In this case we are working with ``ssh`` applications so we will create an ``secure_shell`` module.
+The module should be limited to one type of application.
+In this case we are working with the ``ssh`` application so we will create an ``secure_shell`` module.
 Create the module file ``insights/parsers/secure_shell.py`` in the parsers directory::